-I pick out steps 3 and 5 from above to highlight a source of a source of potential downtime due to locks, but step 6 is also an area for concern since foreign keys can have nested actions and should be considered when planning these actions to avoid related tables from being rebuilt with a direct alter implicitly.
+I pick out steps 3 and 5 from above to highlight a source of potential downtime due to locks, but step 6 is also an area for concern since foreign keys can have nested actions and should be considered when planning these actions to avoid related tables from being rebuilt with a direct alter implicitly.
 There are several ways to approach a table with referential integrity constraints and they are detailed within the pt-osc documentation a good preparation step is to review the structure of your table including the constraints and how the ripples of the change can affect the tables around it.

 Recently we were alerted to an incident after a client with a highly concurrent and highly transactional workload ran a standard pt-online-schema-change script over a large table.
 This appeared normal to them and a few hours later our pager man was notified that this client was experiencing max_connections limit reached.
 So what was going on?
-When pt-online-schema-change reached step 5 it tried to acquire a metadata lock to rename the the original and the shadow table, however this wasn’t immediately granted due to open transactions and thus threads began to queue behind the RENAME command.
+When pt-online-schema-change reached step 5 it tried to acquire a metadata lock to rename the original and the shadow table, however, this wasn’t immediately granted due to open transactions and thus threads began to queue behind the RENAME command.
 The actual effect this had on the client’s application was downtime.
 No new connections could be made and all existing threads were waiting behind the RENAME command.

 Introduced in 5.5.3 at server level.
 When a transaction starts it will acquire a metadata lock (independent of storage engine) on all tables it uses and then releases them when it’s finished it’s work.
 This ensures that nothing can alter the table definition whilst a transaction is open.

-With some foresight and planning we can avoid these situations with non-default pt-osc options, namely –nodrop-new-table and –no-swap-tables.
-This combination leaves both the shadow table and the triggers inplace so that we can instigate an atomic RENAME when load permits.
+With some foresight and planning, we can avoid these situations with non-default pt-osc options, namely –nodrop-new-table and –no-swap-tables.
+This combination leaves both the shadow table and the triggers in place so that we can instigate an atomic RENAME when load permits.

 EDIT: as of percona-toolkit version 2.2 we have a new variable –tries which in conjunction with –set-vars has been deployed to cover this scenario where various pt-osc operations could block waiting for a metadata lock.
-The default behaviour of pt-osc (–set-vars) is to set the following session variables when it connects to the server;
+The default behavior of pt-osc (–set-vars) is to set the following session variables when it connects to the server;

 when using –tries we can granularly identify the operation, try count and the wait interval between tries.
 This combination will ensure that pt-osc will kill it’s own waiting session in good time to avoid the thread pileup and provide us with a loop to attempt to acquire our metadata lock for triggers|rename|fk management;

 This illustrates that even with a tool like pt-online-schema-change it is important to understand the caveats presented with the solution you think is most adequate.
-To help decide the direction to take use the flow chart to ensure you’re taking into account some of the caveats of the MySQL schema change.
-Be sure to read up on the recommended outcome though as there are uncharted areas such as disk space, IO load that are not featured on the diagram.
+To help decide the direction to take use of the flow chart to ensure you’re taking into account some of the caveats of the MySQL schema change.
+Be sure to read up on the recommended outcome though as there are uncharted areas such as disk space, IO load that is not featured on the diagram.

-Ensure you know what effect ALTER TABLE will have on your platform and pick the right method to suit your uptime.
-Sometimes that means delaying the change until a period of lighter use or utilising a tool that will avoid holding a table locked for the duration of the operation.
+Ensure you know what effect the ALTER TABLE will have on your platform and pick the right method to suit your uptime.
+Sometimes that means delaying the change until a period of lighter use or utilizing a tool that will avoid holding a table locked for the duration of the operation.
 A direct ALTER is sometimes the answer like when you have triggers installed on a table.

 – In most cases pt-osc is exactly what we need